 Compare car insurance quotes from over 110 providers

 Remember that some of the big insurers such as Direct Line and Aviva don’t feature on comparison sites, so it’s worth getting quotes from them too.
-Find out more about reducing insurance costs in our articles Five ways to cut car insurance costs and and Six practical tips to reduce your car insurance premiums.
+Find out more about reducing insurance costs in our article 10 practical tips to reduce your car insurance premiums.

 Find the cheapest fuel

-Although the Government has cut fuel duty by 5p a litre until March next year, fuel costs are still at a record high, and can take a big chunk out of your annual budget if you drive frequently.
-Costs vary widely depending on which petrol station you visit, however, so it pays to shop around.
+The Government has cut fuel duty by 5p a litre until 23 March 2024, but prices are expected to jump when the reduction comes to an end and can take a big chunk out of your annual budget if you drive frequently.
+Fuel costs vary widely depending on which petrol station you visit, however, so it pays to shop around.

 You can search for the cheapest fuel prices in your area at Petrolprices.com, which has data for nearly 8,500 petrol stations across the UK.
-According to the site, you could save as much as £220 a year by comparing prices before you buy and using the cheapest petrol stations near to you.
+According to the site, you could save more than £200 a year by comparing prices before you buy and using the cheapest petrol stations near to you.

 Many companies offer cashback schemes and loyalty cards to encourage customers to use their services.
-Buying fuel at a station of the same brand means you can earn points on your card, which can then be used to apply discounts on future purchases.
 If you already have a supermarket club card, such as with Tesco or Sainsbury’s, you can swipe it when you buy fuel from their stations.
 Similar cards are also generally offered by fuel companies such as Texaco and BP.
 Supermarket fuel tends to be cheaper, however.

 Change how you drive